rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part4.md

         //...
 ```

+If the `[Authorize]` attribute isn't resolving, check that you have `using Microsoft.AspNetCore.Authorization;` included at the top of your file.

 Start the application again and you should now find that any attempt to browse to the `/api/services` URI will return a __HTTP 401 Unauthorized__ response, while calls to `/api/values` will still work as expected.

 Excellent!

-Unfortunately at this point it get’s a bit tricky to manually test the authentication is working.
+Unfortunately at this point it will now become a bit tricky to manually test that the authentication is working.

 We would need a known client application to connect to IdentityServer with, we'd need the identity token it would return, and we'd need to attach that as the Bearer token authentication for each call to the API.

-We should just go ahead and build the client app now, right?
+We should probably just go ahead and build the client app now, right?

 I agree!
 Let's forge ahead with part 5